Quarterly tax payments: Who should pay them and when

 Individual taxpayers don’t generally need to pay quarterly taxes, but it’s a different story for small business owners.

 “Individuals, including sole proprietors, partners, and S corporation shareholders, generally have to make estimated tax payments if they expect to owe tax of $1,000 or more when their return is filed,” notes the IRS.
+Be sure to educate yourself on the differences between an S Corp vs LLC.

 The general rule is that you need to make estimated tax payments and file Form 1040-ES: Estimated Tax for Individuals if both of the following apply: